Henry County Partners

 CGEMC is a cooperative.
 As a not-for-profit consumer-owned electric distribution system, CGEMC operates on a cost of doing business basis.
 The CGEMC’s goal is to meet the needs of our members, at the lowest fair and practical cost.
 CGEMC meets the electric energy needs of members in a 14 county area (Bibb, Butts, Clayton, Fayette, Henry, Jasper, Jones, Lamar, Monroe, Morgan, Newton, Pike, Putnam, and Spalding counties), with approximately 52,000-billed accounts and over 5,367 miles of distribution lines.

-Clayton State University opened in September 1969 with an enrollment of 942 students.
-As of Spring 2014, that enrollment has grown to 6,976 students.
+Clayton State University opened in September 1969.
 Clayton State University’s main campus is located 1.5 miles from Interstate 75 at exit 233 in Morrow, Georgia, less than 10 miles from Henry County.
 Five schools and colleges administer academic programs at Clayton State University with 41 undergraduate degree majors, 23 undergraduate degree minors and 8 graduate degree programs.
 Clayton State also offers courses at the Academy for Advanced Studies (AAS) in McDonough, Georgia.

 The Georgia Department of Economic Development (GDEcD) plans, manages and mobilizes state resources to attract new business investment to Georgia, drive the expansion of existing industry and small business, locate new markets for Georgia products, inspire tourists to visit Georgia and promote the state as a top destination for arts events and film, music and digital entertainment projects.